skip to Main Content

-Want to be kept up to date about any progress on this file?
-Contact our Digital Policy Officer at [email protected].
+Do you want to know more about the file?
+Contact our Policy Officer at [email protected].

 Who is affected?
 Political parties, candidates and foundations, civil society campaigners using ads, online platforms, data brokers and publishers of political ads.